 The first option is to pay your debt off early and not worry about saving until you are debt-free.
 But, the downside to this is that you’ll have nothing but your overdraft or credit cards to fall back on in the case of a financial emergency.
 Unfortunately, you can almost guarantee you will get some unexpected debt when you least need it.
-Using credit cards to pay for these emergencies only add to your debt woes.
+Using credit cards to pay for these emergencies only adds to your debt woes.

 Benefits of paying your debts off first.

-By paying your debts off before saving in the case of credit cards with high-interest rates will drastically reduce the overall amount you spend in the end.
+Paying your debts off before saving in the case of credit cards with high-interest rates will drastically reduce the overall amount you spend in the end.
 You will get a much bigger financial break in the long term as you are paying off debt from the places that have the worst interest rates.
 Because the interest you are paying on top of your debt is much higher than the interest rates, anyone will give you in a savings account.

 When paying back lower fixed interest loans such as a student loan or mortgage the extra payments you make will reduce the term of the loan.
 But will probably not affect the monthly payment amounts.

 Saving money first then paying off debt